Observable

 Swift

-func asSingle(queue: TealiumQueue) -> any Single<Element>
+func asSingle(queue: TealiumQueue) -> Single<Element>

 • Returns an observable that will emit values in a possibly asynchronous manner determined by the given block.